brown-ccv/ccv-website-hugo/README.md

 - `master` (default): development/staging branch.
 Changes to this branch come from topic branches.
 Contributors should branch off `master` to work on their changes.
 A PR should be submitted to `master`, add the appropriate label to the changes being proposed.
 Reviews are required before merging.
 The topic branch will be deleted when merged.
 - `production`: this is the production branch.
 Changes to this branch come from PRs from `master`.
 PRs need to be reviewed and approved (mostly check the staging website).
 Only members of website-admin team can approve and merge PRs to production.

 Changes happen in topic branches.
 Topic branch names start with the type of the change `<change_type>-*` ([see types below](#types-of-changes)).
 If multiple changes are expected in the same branch, name the branch `updates-*` and add the labels corresponding to the change type in your PR.
-Topic branches are created off `master`.
+Topic branches are created off `master` by `git checkout -b your_topic_branch`.

-Once changes are done, a PR is submitted to `master` with the corresponding labels, and a review is requested from up to 3 reviewers (depending on the type of change - content (sometimes) or technical (always)).
+Once changes are done in your topic branch, use `git add .`, `npm run commit` and `git push` to submit a PR to `master` with the corresponding labels, and then a review is requested from up to 3 reviewers (depending on the type of change - content (sometimes) or technical (always)).

 #### Types of changes: